VioletHarmon2002/MyFirstRobot/docs/Process/Learning Journals/elizaveta.md

 ## Learning Question
 I want to learn how to create a 3D face, which steps should be implemented and study the laser techniques.

+So the first step, of course, is to come up with the plan of creating small tasks for every section.

 ## Tasks
 1. **Research and Planning**
    - Study existing 3D pyramid designs and their applications.
    - Identify suitable materials for the face.
    - Review laser cutting techniques.

 **Techniques**
 1. Vector Cutting